apecloud/kubeblocks/docs/user_docs/quick-start/try-kubeblocks-on-local-host.md

 * Make sure the following tools are installed on your local host.
   * Docker: v20.10.5 (runc ≥ v1.0.0-rc93) or above.
 For installation details, refer to [Get Docker](https://docs.docker.com/get-docker/).
   * [Install kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl): It is used to interact with Kubernetes clusters.
-  * [Install kbcli](./../installation/introduction.md):Choose one guide that fits your actual environments. `kbcli` is the command line tool of KubeBlocks and is used for the interaction between Playground and KubeBlocks.
+  * [Install kbcli](./../installation/introduction.md): Choose one guide that fits your actual environments. `kbcli` is the command line tool of KubeBlocks and is used for the interaction between Playground and KubeBlocks.

 ## Initialize Playground